 Date of Authorship for this Version

 Macey, Jonathan R., "Market Discipline by Depositors: A Summary of the Theoretical and Empirical Arguments" (1988).
 Faculty Scholarship Series.
-Paper 1733.
+1733.